Tight bound for the total time in digital-analog quantum computation

-An arbitrary problem for a two-body Hamiltonian is defined by a vector $b\in\mathbb{R}^d$, with $d$ the number of couplings in the problem.
+\textit{Tight upper bound for $t_A$}--- An arbitrary problem for a two-body Hamiltonian is defined by a vector $b\in\mathbb{R}^d$, with $d$ the number of couplings in the problem.
 Then, the problem of finding a valid DAQC protocol is equivalent to solving the following linear system of equations,

 $M \in \mathcal{M}_{d\, d'}(\pm1)$ is a full-rank with $d\leq d'\leq 4^n$.
 Therefore, the columns of $M$ span $\mathbb{R}^d$, but they are in general not linearly independent.
 From a geometric point of view, solving Eq.~\eqref{eq:problem} is equivalent to finding the coordinates of the vector $b$ in terms of the aforementioned generating set.
 In Ref.~\cite{MikelAlvaro2024} it was proven that we can do this for any vector $b$, but that proof leads to a vector of times $t$ such that both the dimension and every element scale exponentially with the system size.
 Here, we aim for a construction leading to a tighter upper bound for the optimal analog-block time $\lVert t_\text{opt}\rVert_1$.